 So let’s take those in order.
 First: the webcams.

-This bug matters because it meant I would be unable to make predictions on screenshots of moving images.
-Instead, I would now have to make predictions on port webcams consisting of jpeg images that refreshed every few seconds.
+This bug matters because it meant I would be unable to make predictions on screenshots of moving images2.
+Instead, I would now have to make predictions on port webcams consisting of jpeg images that refreshed every few seconds3.
 But I’ll get to that in a moment.

 I settled on three locations in Western Europe: Rostock, Germany; Kiel, Germany; and Nuuk, Greenland.
 Each hosts plenty of these jpeg-based webcams and are located near shipping or naval facilities.

 Next — the predictions.
 Getting correct predictions from the model proved to be (and remains) the most difficult part of this project.
 The more I thought about it, the more I realized this project would be much more like anomaly detection and less like traditional machine learning.
 After all, 99.9% of objects that pass in front of these webcams won’t be naval vessels.
 How does one train a model to correctly classify that 0.1% of naval vessels, not incorrectly classify civilian ships as naval vessels, and miss as few of the 0.1% of naval vessels as possible?

 A machine learning rule of thumb is that if a human can’t decide in one or two seconds what category an image belongs in, an ML model won’t be able to either.
 And, much to my chagrin, it turns out there are lots of things that look just enough like warships to fool the model.
 Even for a human these tasks can be difficult: can you pick which of the ships in the below images is a naval vessel, which one is a ferry, which one is a sailboat, and which one is a fishing boat?4